 Steve Marshall's Gibiru search engine, launched in 2010, markets itself as a privacy focused offering aimed at private browsing and uncensored search results.
 Gibiru uses Google search with a modified Google algorithm.
 In a forum in 2012, the gibiru developer mentioned that a new Google-independent search technology was being developed.
-Whether it is currently a crawler-based search or what exactly the current approach was, unfortunately, not found out.
 The results contain content from the web as well as current news.
 Ranking can be according to relevance or date.
+Today (2019) Giburu offers a Google-based web search and a so-called uncensored web search.
+In addition, an image search is offered.

 |Country of Origin||US America|